noahkimAC/noahkimAC.github.io/essays/E4 Progress in Programming Report.md

 ## I feel ready I am ready to work on the next stage of complexity in programming (building small web applications like Assignment 1).

 Nope, no, and negative.
 Assignment 1 and perhaps one more Assignment should have been the final assignments and big portions of our grade, no Assignment 3.
-Even Assignment 2 is pushing it, Assignment 1 was not hard but we basically had 1 week to do it as not Lab 12 & 13 weren't covered (granted the server and data validation became extra credit).
+Even Assignment 2 is pushing it, Assignment 1 was not hard but we basically had 1 week to do it because Lab 12 & 13 weren't covered (granted the server and data validation became extra credit).

 ## I think the class can be improved to help my learning in the following ways: